SoumyaDC02012309/AI-PDF-Chatbot/README.md

-# README: Setting Up Your Environment with Pipenv
+# README: Setting Up Your Environment with Pip and Anaconda

 ## Prerequisite: Install Anaconda Prompt and Pip
 Follow the official installation guides to set up Anaconda Prompt and Pip on your system: